typesafehub/sbt-conductr-sandbox/README.md

 ConductR uses roles to load and scale bundles to the respective nodes.
 For more information about it please refer to [Managing services documentation](http://conductr.typesafe.com/docs/1.0.x/ManageServices#Roles).

-`sbt-conductr-sandbox` automatically collects the bundle roles specified with `BundleKeys.roles` and adds them to each ConductR node.
-Therefor, by default your bundles can be loaded and scaled to all ConductR nodes.
+To keep things simple `sbt-conductr-sandbox` ignores roles by default.
+Therefore, your bundles can be loaded and scaled to all ConductR nodes.
-It is also possible to provide a custom role configuration by specifying the `SandboxKeys.conductrRoles` setting:
+To have more fine-grained control of the bundles it is also possible to provide a custom role configuration by specifying the `SandboxKeys.conductrRoles` setting:

 ```scala
 SandboxKeys.conductrRoles in Global := Seq(Set("muchMem", "myDB"))